Emmotes/ic_spoilers/docs/gale.md

     "id": 1901,
     "flavour_text": "",
     "description": {
-        "desc": "Gale increases the effect of Netherese Orb by $(amount)% for each Champion you have unlocked that is not eligible for the current adventure, stacking multiplicatively.
-This ability ignores any feats or upgrades (but not passive abilities) that change a Champion's eligibility; ie. it only looks at \"base eligibility\"."
+        "desc": "Gale increases the effect of Netherese Orb by $(amount)% for each Champion you have unlocked that is not eligible for the current adventure, stacking multiplicatively."
     },
     "effect_keys": [
         {